Wyss/mauve-py/README.md

 # Deviations from stock mauve

-updated to latest boost 1.55ish so we now run BOOST_FILESYSTEM_VERSION 3 instead of 2
+- updated to latest boost 1.55ish so we now run BOOST_FILESYSTEM_VERSION 3 instead of 2

-os x is clang compatible now. follow instructions below
+- os x is clang compatible now. follow instructions below.
+- lots of compiler warning fixes thanks to building on both clang and gcc

 # dependencies

-Get these for your platform (Linux or OS X)
+Get these for your platform (Linux or OS X, Windows is unsupported)

     automake
     libtool